 Johnny D's Waffles and Benedicts, Myrtle Beach and North Myrtle Beach – The Food Network says the best waffles in South Carolina are found on the Grand Strand at Johnny D's—and customers agree.
 Thick, golden-brown, crunchy-on-the-outside, tender-in-the-middle Belgian waffles are the restaurant’s calling card.
 Get waffles just about any way you want them here: chicken and waffles, red velvet waffles, fruit waffles, cinnamon waffles or the dessert-breakfast mash-up banana split waffle.
 Any way you get 'em, the eating's good.

-Kiki’s Chicken and Waffles, Columbia – Experience chicken and waffles in all their down-home glory with Kiki’s signature dish: a Belgian waffle topped with fried chicken.
+Kiki’s Chicken and Waffles, Two locations in Columbia – Experience chicken and waffles in all their down-home glory with Kiki’s signature dish: a Belgian waffle topped with fried chicken.
 Walnut, pecan, sweet potato and chocolate waffles are also on the menu for those seeking a waffle taste adventure.